Wooden Bull Turntable Mat

 The Thorens came with a rubber mat but a thin felt mat was in use on it ever since the comparison with a Linn LP12 which also came with a thin felt mat.
 This was as part of a larger turntable comparison and after this I never removed the thin felt mat, because a friend with a Thorens turntable already informed me that it did not sound very good.
 But this would be the perfect opportunity to confirm this, so on went the original Thorens rubber mat.

 Looking at the Thorens rubber mat it occurred to me that actually only its two circular ridges make contact with the record.
 And sure enough, the sound is markedly different from both the thin felt mat and the Wooden Bull mat.
 The Thorens mat makes for an exciting sound.
-In some respect it could be argued that it seems to make the sound more dynamic than the Wooden Bull, but I think it is more a case of the midrange being more forward and etched which creates the sensation of a more direct sound, much like a TV’s sharpness control.
-With the rubber mat, less than stellar recordings can even start to sound a little agressive and here too the Wooden Bull mat provides a much more natural balance, preventing transient overshoot but retaining all the excitement.
-Another important difference lies in the tonality, or timbre.
+In some respect, it could be argued that it seems to make the sound more dynamic than the Wooden Bull, but I think it is more a case of the midrange being more forward and etched which creates the sensation of a more direct sound, much like a TV’s sharpness control.
+With the rubber mat, less than stellar recordings can even start to sound a little aggressive and here too the Wooden Bull mat provides a much more natural balance, preventing transient overshoot but retaining all the excitement.
+Another important difference lies in the tonality or timbre.
 Tonality with the Wooden Bull mat as described is very natural, but this is not the case with the Thorens mat.
 The latter has a distinctly thinner tonality and makes instruments sound less realistic, even somewhat synthetic.

 No downsides then?
 Nope, I’m afraid not!
 But one thing to be aware of is the hole which needs to fit your spindle size.
 One would expect all spindles to be the same but they are not.
 Thorens happens to be on the larger than average side, so if you own a Thorens, make sure to request a larger size.
 I requested 7mm and this size fits the TD166MKII perfectly.